covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/UserRights/Methods/SetUser Method.md

 #### Return Value

-â¢ TRUE: User was changed.
+'¢ TRUE: User was changed.
-â¢ FALSE: User was not changed.
+'¢ FALSE: User was not changed.